-Supplies are defined as any good that has a useful life of one year or less.
+Supplies are defined as any good that has a useful life of one year or less that does not exceed the capital limit of \$5,000.00.
 Individual orders will be charged to the respective coach or administrator's budgets.
 The Executive Assistant controls general supplies such as paper, pens, staples, etc. These items are distributed upon request.

-Letterhead and business cards must be ordered through the Athletic Department's Executive Assistant.
-These orders will be allocated to the Athletic Department; however, unique or additional orders will be charged to the respective budgets.
+Letterhead and business cards may be ordered through the Sports Information Director.
+These orders will be allocated to the Eagle Athletic Association Budget (EAA); however, unique or additional orders will be charged to the respective budgets.

 The copier and fax machine are available for use by coaches and administrators.
 No student-athlete may use the copy machine without approval from a coach or administrator.
-Large or unique print jobs are available through University Print Services (x66464).
-The University Print Shop is the first choice for all printing and all orders should be coordinated with the Sports Information Department for design approval.
-Any wall art must be approved by the Sports Information Director and the Athletic Director.
+Large or unique print jobs are available through University Print Services (x66464) or off-campus approved vendors if the job costs less than the department copy machine.